 Finding types catalog

 Findings are specific issues detected by Field's automated scans or entered manually by operators.
 The WordPress template includes roughly 60 finding types organized across seven domains.
-Each type has a severity, a base time estimate, and rules for which tiers include its remediation.
+Each type has a severity and a base time estimate.

 Seven domains

 Every finding belongs to one of seven domains.
-The domain determines its weight in the health score and whether it's included in a given service tier.
+The domain determines its weight in the health score.
+All domains are available for every site — remediation work flows through the normal budget & overage system, not a per-domain inclusion matrix.

 Security